 1 tsp. chili powder

 1 16-24 ounce jar marinara or arrabbiata sauce

 1 tbsp. coconut aminos

-To start, heat a large pot or dutch oven and brown ground beef.
+To start, heat a large pot or dutch oven and brown the ground beef.
 Add onions and garlic and season with salt and pepper to taste.
-Saute until onions are translucent.
+Saute until the onions are translucent.

-At this point, you can stir in some kale or spinach for extra nutrients.
+At this point, you can stir in some kale or spinach for added nutrients.
 Serve with noodles, rice or potatoes.